phac-nml/biohansel/docs/source/user-docs/genotyping_schemes.rst

 a similar set of 317 33-mer pairs that follow the same style as the Heidelberg scheme to classify and identify different enteritidis serovar genotypes.
 It specifies one of 117 genotyoes with its scheme.

-The **Typhi** genotyping scheme is a new scheme that follows a similar structure to the other two schemes.
-It features a classification list of 68 k-mers which define 68 genomes.
-This scheme was adapted by Genevieve Labbe from a publication by Vanessa Wong et al. titled: `"An extended genotyping framework for Salmonella enterica serovar Typhi, the cause of human typhoid" <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5059462/>`_.
+The **Typhi** genotyping scheme (version 1.3.0) is a new scheme that follows a similar structure to the other two schemes.
+It features a classification list of 75 k-mer pairs which define 75 possible genotypes.
+This scheme was adapted by Geneviève Labbé from a publication by Vanessa Wong et al. titled: `"An extended genotyping framework for Salmonella enterica serovar Typhi, the cause of human typhoid" <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5059462/>`_, and more recent publications by `Britto et al. <https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0006408>`_, `Rahman et al. <https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0008036>`_, and `Klemm et al. <https://mbio.asm.org/content/9/1/e00105-18>`_
-When running the Typhi scheme, the previous hierarchical codes are automatically appended to the results to allow better comparison.
+When running the Typhi scheme, the previously published hierarchical codes are automatically appended to the results to allow better comparison.
+In addition to the published genotyping codes, metadata relevant to each genotype is provided to the user based on an analysis of ~8,100 public *S.* Typhi datasets from the NCBI SRA (manuscript in preparation).
+The genotype metadata includes the number of WGS datasets found to be part of this genotype out of 5,088 *S.* Typhi isolates (under the header "count") which passed QC and had sufficient source data provided; as well as the earliest year and latest year in which a sample corresponding to this genotype was collected (under the headers "earliest_year_collected" and "latest_year_collected"), and the most predominant geographic source for this genotype (under the header "top_geo_loc_name").

 The **Typhimurium** genotyping scheme (version 0.5.5) is a scheme that features 430 k-mer pairs and follows the same characterisitics of the other schemes above.
 This scheme is more robust at detecting SNPs and contamination as it has more k-mers for each genotype leading to it being a more